PipelineAI/pipeline/docs/gpu/gcp-gpu.md

 ```
 sudo nvidia-docker start gpu-tensorflow-spark
 ```
-_Note: If you see an error related to `modprobe not running` or `Error looking up volume plugin nvidia-docker`, just re-install the CUDA 8.0 Toolkit and `nvidia-docker` plugin as you did [above](https://github.com/fluxcapacitor/pipeline/wiki/GCP-GPU-Tensorflow-Docker#install-cuda-80-toolkit-and-nvidia-docker-plugin).
-We're not sure why...
-If anyone knows, let us know @ help@pipeline.io_
+_Note: If you see an error related to `modprobe not running` or `Error looking up volume plugin nvidia-docker`, just re-install the CUDA 8.0 Toolkit and `nvidia-docker` plugin as you did above._

 * Navigate to JupyterHub
 ```